splxconmax/ClipCopy/README.md

 # ClipStack

 Only MacOS supported for now.
 Useful for work and in use together with Claude.
-When working with CLaude, it could require to copy many things, and this app makes it easier.
+When working with Claude, it could require to copy many things, and this app makes it easier.

 ClipStack is a macOS 13+ menu bar clipboard manager built with SwiftUI + AppKit.